-To make it the active view (or one of two active views) click on the Primer Design tab (Primer Design ).
-3
+To make it the active view (or one of two active views), click on the Primer Design tab (Primer Design tab (Primer Design tab (

 The Primer Design view lets you design and analyze primers for a nucleotide sequence.
 Data in the Primer Design view appears in a header (featuring tools and details about the primers) and three distinct panes below that header.
 See Work with Primers for detailed information about performing tasks within this view.